YoCodingMonster/OpenFreezeCenter/README.md

   - Configuration file                                 Done
   - Back version support                               Done
   - Making Pre-required installs automatic             In Beta Testing
-  - Graph to monitor Temps and speeds                  In alpha testing
+  - Graph to monitor Temps and speeds                  In alpha Testing
-  - integrating it in a widget in power menu           still planning
+  - integrating it in a widget in power menu           In alpha Testing
 ```

 # Known Bugs :- 3